deeffest/Youtube-Music-Desktop-Player/plugins/README.txt

-Drop your .js files into this folder, or into:
+Option 1:
-Windows: C:\Users\USERNAME\Youtube-Music-Desktop-Player\plugins
+Drop your `.js` files (scripts) into this folder.

-Linux:   /home/USERNAME/Youtube-Music-Desktop-Player/plugins
+Option 2:

-Create the "plugins" folder if it doesn't exist, and make sure "Show hidden files and folders" is enabled in your file manager.
+Go to "Settings" > "Advanced" > "Open plugins folder", then drop your `.js` files (scripts) into it.